outbit/pivportal/README.md

 In the running docker instance, it is recommended to:

-- Copy the CRL (certificate revokation list) to /etc/ssl/private/pivportal.crl
+- Copy the CRL (certificate revokation list) to /etc/ssl/private/pivportal.crl and uncomment the line in /etc/apache2/sites-enabled/httpd-pivportal.conf.
-- Copy your valid SSL public certificate to /etc/ssl/private/pivportal.crt
+- Copy your valid SSL public certificate to /etc/ssl/private/pivportal.crt.
-- Copy your valid SSL private certificate to /etc/ssl/private/pivportal.key
+- Copy your valid SSL private certificate to /etc/ssl/private/pivportal.key.

 Connect using a web browser to the pivportal server.